simonmichael/hledger/hledger/hledger.m4.md

 | `-p "quarterly"`                        |

-As mentioned above, the `weekly`, `monthly`, `quarterly` and `yearly` intervals
-- require a report start date that is the first day of a week, month, quarter or year
+As mentioned above, the `weekly`, `monthly`, `quarterly` and `yearly` intervals require a report start date that is the first day of a week, month, quarter or year.
-- and report start/end dates will be expanded if needed to span a whole number of these intervals.
+And, report start/end dates will be expanded if needed to span a whole number of intervals.

 For example: